Yajin616/academic-kickstart/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Wu 吳恩達
+title: Yajin Xu 徐雅进

 # Full name (for SEO)
-first_name: Alice
+first_name: Yajin
-last_name: Wu
+last_name: Xu

 # Status emoji
 status:
-  icon: ☕️
+  icon:

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Master Degree Candidate of Biology and Medicine

 # Organizations/Affiliations to show in About widget
 organizations: